IBM/jenkins101/lab-01/README.md

 - A Github fork of https://github.com/remkohdev/spring-client,
 - Github personal access token

-## Setup

-Go to [Lab01 - Setup](../lab-00/README.md) to get an IBM Id, access to a cluster and a cloud shell.

-## Setup Jenkins (Ephemeral) on OpenShift 3
+## Setup Jenkins on OpenShift 4.3

-Go to [Setup Jenkins on OpenShift 3](SETUP.md) to complete the Jenkins setup and configuration on OpenShift 3.
+Go to [Setup Jenkins on OpenShift 4.3](https://github.com/remkohdev/workshop-setup/blob/master/workshop/jenkins/SETUP_OCP43.md) to complete the Jenkins setup and configuration on OpenShift 4.3 using the Jenkins Operator.

 ## Fork the `spring-client` App in Github